 I tell stories.
-I’m an Earphones Award-winning narrator.
-I’ve recorded more than 300 audiobooks and audio dramas — including Audible and New York Times bestsellers — with a client list that includes Audible, the BBC, Big Finish, Blackstone, Brilliance, Dreamscape, Hachette, HarperCollins, Hodder & Stoughton, Macmillan, Penguin Random House, Podium, Ukemi and others.
+A multiple Earphones Award-winning narrator, I’ve recorded more than 300 audiobooks and audio dramas — including Audible and New York Times bestsellers — with a client list that includes Audible, the BBC, Big Finish, Blackstone, Brilliance, Dreamscape, Hachette, HarperCollins, Hodder & Stoughton, Macmillan, Orion, Penguin Random House, Podium, Ukemi and others.

 I’m a brain injury survivor, and I have a unique understanding of the music of language.